 There are four or five parallel forms of approximately 24 in each year groups 7, 8 and 9.
 The curriculum offers a very broad and balanced curriculum and an emphasis on taking part in a wide range of activities and on learning how to be part of a community.
 In Year 7, all pupils study English, Mathematics, Science, one MFL subject (choice of French, German or Spanish), Latin, Art, Geography, History, Computing, Music, Drama, PE, Philosophy, RE, PSHE (Personal, Social, Health and Economic Education) and Independent Investigation where pupils produce projects over the year on several broad themes.
 In Year 7 and 8 pupils are taught the Sciences by subject specialists and they choose a second MFL subject in Year 8 (from French, German or Spanish).
-In Year 9, they continue with a similar curriculum but have the choice of studying Latin & Greek or Latin & Classical Civilisation.
-Pupils also select to study two of the following: Art, Drama or Music.
+In Year 9, they continue with a similar curriculum and pupils select four subjects from the following: Art, Drama, Music, Computer Science, Latin, Classical Civilisation, Latin with Ancient Greek, and a second MFL.